bizhishui/bizhishui.github.io/_posts/2017-11-02-Understanding-GUN-Build-System.md

 This usually means that the program’s binary will be copied to a directory on your *PATH*, the program’s manual page will be copied to a directory on your *MANPATH*, and any other files it depends on will be safely stored in the appropriate place.

 Since the install step is also defined in the *Makefile*, where the software is installed can change based on options passed to the *configure* script, or things the *configure* script discovered about your system.

+#### Errors
+Most errors you will bump into while compiling have to do with missing libraries that the software depends on.
+Every case is unique, but watch for “not found” or “unable to locate” phrases.
+Typically you just need to install the “development” versions of the libraries it needs.
+These are usually available from your operating system vendor packages.
+Search for packages with names ending in *-devel*.

+### Where do these scripts come from
+All of this works because a *configure* script examines your system, and uses the information it finds to convert a *Makefile.in* template into a *Makefile*, but where do the *configure* script and the *Makefile.in* template come from?

+Programs that are built in this way have usually been packaged using a suite of programs collectively referred to as [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html#Autotools-Introduction).
+This suite includes *autoconf*, *automake*, and many other programs, all of which work together to make the life of a software maintainer significantly easier.
+The end user doesn’t see these tools, but they take the pain out of setting up an install process that will run consistently on many different flavours of Unix.